pasiekak/Electron-CRUD-app/README.md

 # Description
-Application to perform CRUD operations on oracleDB done with electron and node.
+Application designed to perform CRUD operations on MySQL databases.

 # Instruction to run
-- Copy repository
+- Copy repository.
-- run "npm i" command inside copied folder
+- Run "npm i" command inside copied folder.
-- if you have working oracle database online, change credentials in dbMG.js
+- Change credentials in dbMG.js if you have working MySQL database.
-- start with npm start
+- start with npm start.